MSc Policy Research

 Researchers, research managers, policy advisers and service planners are all faced with a growing need for research that is timely and relevant.
 This programme builds on the links between research and policy in developing the particular skills and capacities needed by policy-oriented researchers, professionals and postgraduate students who are interested in carrying out public policy, social policy and social welfare research.
 We believe this is vital if researchers are to maximise the impact of their work in addressing issues of real concern to policymakers.

-The programme is delivered through a combination of intensive block teaching and weekly delivery to ensure it is as accessible as possible to postgraduate students, busy policy professionals and practitioners.
+The programme is delivered through a combination of intensive block teaching and weekly delivery to ensure it is as accessible as possible to postgraduate students as well as busy policy professionals and practitioners.
 The way units are delivered means you can accumulate credits flexibly and organise your patterns of attendance to suit your needs and circumstances.

 The MSc consists of four core units and two optional units, along with a dissertation of 10,000 to 15,000 words.